0xAgartha/ApFarmex/README.md

 # Apex Farming Tool

 This Python script automates farming EXP in Apex.
-The script uses the PyAutoGUI library to simulate mouse and keyboard clicks.You can choose between 2 modes.
+The script uses the PyAutoGUI library to simulate mouse and keyboard clicks.
+You can choose between 2 modes:
-ApexFarmerTDM.py for Team DeathMatch mode ApexFarmerBR.py for Battle Royale mode
+-ApexFarmerTDM.py for Team DeathMatch mode -ApexFarmerBR.py for Battle Royale mode

 ## Usage